cupy/cupy/docs/source/tutorial/convnet.rst

 (Argments to :class:`~chainer.links.Convolution2D` are given without keywords here for simplicity.)

-The model class is instantiated before forward and backward computations.
+The model class is instantiated before the forward and backward computations.
 To give input images and label vectors simply by calling the model object like a function, :meth:`__call__` is usually defined in the model class.
 This method performs the forward computation of the model.
-Chainer has the strong autograd system for any computational graphs written with :class:`~chainer.Function`s and :class:`~chainer.Links`s (actually a :class:`~chainer.Links` calls a corresponding :class:`~chainer.Function` inside of it), so that you don't need to write any codes for backward computations in the model.
+Chainer uses the powerful autograd system for any computational graphs written with :class:`~chainer.Function`s and :class:`~chainer.Links`s (actually a :class:`~chainer.Links` calls a corresponding :class:`~chainer.Function` inside of it), so that you don't need to explicitly write the code for backward computations in the model.
 Just prepare the data, then give it to the model.
-Then the resulting :class:`~chainer.Variable` from the forward computation has :meth:`~chainer.Variable.backward` method to perform autograd.
+The way this works is the resulting output :class:`~chainer.Variable` from the forward computation has a :meth:`~chainer.Variable.backward` method to perform autograd.
 In the above model, :meth:`__call__` has a ``if`` statement at the end to switch its behavior by the model's running mode, i.e., training mode or not.
 When it's in training mode, this method returns the output value of the last layer as is to compute the loss later on, otherwise it returns a prediction result by calculating :meth:`~chainer.functions.softmax`.

 If you don't want to write ``conv1`` and the other layers more than once, you can also write the model like in this way: